tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

 A relay's pickup setting defines the current level at which the relay begins to respond to a fault.
 Below the pickup current, the relay ignores the fault.
 At and above the pickup, the relay measures the time delay and trips if appropriate.
-A relay with a 5A pickup setting will respond to faults greater than 5A; a relay with a 50A pickup will ignore smaller faults.
+A relay picking up at 300A responds to faults above 300A; one shifted to 450A ignores the band beneath.

 An attacker who increases a relay's pickup setting would cause the relay to ignore smaller faults.
 In a distribution network where many protection zones overlap (where multiple relays could potentially protect a fault), increasing a